Derived invariants for surface algebras: A Derived Invariant for Surface algebras

 \subsubsection{The cluster category of a surface algebra.}

 We start by giving the definition of a surface algebra. \begin{definition} Let $(S,M)$ be a surface with marked points on the boundary, $\Delta$ an ideal triangulation and $d$ an admissible cut (cf section~\ref{section1}).
-The \emph{surface algebra} associated to $(\Delta, d)$ is the degree zero part of the graded jacobian algebra $\jac(Q^\Delta,W^\Delta,d)$ defined in the previous subsection. \end{definition} The following proposition gives some important properties of surface algebras. \begin{proposition}\cite[Theorem 3.5]{DS1} Let $(S,M)$ be a surface and $\Lambda=(\Delta,d)$ a surface algebra of $(S,M)$.
-Then $\Lambda$ has global dimension at most two. \end{proposition}
+The \emph{surface algebra} associated to $(\Delta, d)$ is the degree zero part of the graded jacobian algebra $\jac(Q^\Delta,W^\Delta,d)$ defined in the previous subsection. \end{definition}

 The next theorem gives the relation between the cluster category of a surface algebra and the cluster category of the surface. \begin{theorem} Let $\Lambda$ be the surface algebra associated to $(\Delta,d)$.
 Then $\Lambda$ is a finite dimensional algebra of global dimension $2$ and there is a triangle equivalence $\mathcal{C}_\Lambda \cong \mathcal{C}_{(S,M)}$ sending $\pi(\Lambda)$ to $\Delta$. \end{theorem}